wmorgan/dcos-docs/1.7/usage/tutorials/containerized-app.md

 2. Add this content to your `oinker-with-marathon-lb.json` file, where `<your-elb-hostname>` is your AWS ELB **DNS Name**.
 Specified in this snippet is the Oinker Docker container, the resources required by Oinker, Marathon health checks, the Marathon load balancer settings, and a command to initialize the Cassandra database. <!-- Add link to AWS doc for ELB hostname -->

-    **Tip:** DCOS Community Edition clusters are deployed by using an AWS CloudFormation template.
+    **Tip:** DC/OS Community Edition clusters are deployed by using an AWS CloudFormation template.
 The ELB is created automatically.

         {
             "id": "/oinker-with-marathon-lb",